 Next up for March Muffin Madness we have gluten-free Sneaky Chocolate Peanut Butter Muffins from Kathryn of ChaCha’s Gluten-Free Kitchen.
 Okay, I’m going to confess and tell you this recipe is my favorite so far.
 I know, I know … that’s clear bias and all the muffins to date have been fantastic, right?

 UPDATE: This giveaway is now over.
 Enjoy learning more about Kathryn and her Sneaky Chocolate Peanut Butter Muffins and see the whole line-up of bloggers, blogs, and muffin recipes here.

 If memory serves correctly, I met Kathryn about 2 years ago via my gfe Facebook page.
 She was such a positive reader from the start, always leaving lovely comments on my posts there.
 But it wasn’t until she left a similar kind comment here on gfe that I realized that she had her own blog.
 I’ve been following ChaCha’s Gluten-Free Kitchen ever since and have really enjoyed not only her simple and delicious recipes, but also her very helpful product and restaurant reviews.

 Since she’s a real food person, her product reviews are few, but they’re always worthwhile.
 And after I read and commented on so many of her restaurant reviews, Kathryn and I are certain that we’re going to meet up some time in the future for a wonderful meal together.
 Kathryn lives in North Carolina, the home of Mr. GFE’s college alma mater and, therefore, one of our frequent destination spots as most of his college buddies still reside there.

-Here are just a few of Kathryn’s most popular recipes:
+Here are just a few of Kathryn’s other popular recipes:

 ~ Jumbo Peanut Butter Oatmeal Muffins (yay, more muffins, right?)